 To be eligible for Main Street Restoration Grant funds, a building must be located within the downtown Main Street district, be used for commercial purposes, and be at least 50 years old.

-Applications are being accepted for a second round of funding through the Paul Bruhn Revitalization Grant to help fund the rehabilitation & revitalization of historic commercial buildings located in official Main Street communities across the State of Louisiana.
+The Paul Bruhn Revitalization Grant helps fund the rehabilitation & revitalization of historic commercial buildings located in official Main Street communities across the State of Louisiana.
 Property owners can receive grants of $55,000 & are only required to provide a $5,000 cash match.

 To be eligible: